-Prior to joining Development Guild DDI, Kieran served as Executive Vice President at Changing Our World for 13 years.
-As a Founding Partner and member of its leadership team, he was responsible for designing and implementing successful capital, endowment, and operating programs and campaigns for a diverse array of nonprofit institutions including the Archdiocese of New York, Feeding America and Molloy College.
+Prior to joining Development Guild DDI, Kieran served as Executive Vice President at Changing Our World.
+As a Founding Partner and member of its leadership team, he was responsible for designing and implementing successful capital, endowment, and operating programs and campaigns for a diverse array of nonprofit institutions.

 Lisa is inspired by the opportunity to engage potential candidates and build relationships with them.
 Focused on executive search and specializing in outreach, she enjoys tremendous success recruiting talent for our clients in New York, Boston, and beyond.
 A select list of her clients includes Boston University, Babson College, Boston Children’s Hospital Trust, Barnard College, Boston Public Library Foundation, Historic New England, International Fund for Animal Welfare, The MacDowell Colony, University of Utah, and the Union of Concerned Scientists.

 Lisa’s work is informed by 25 years of human resources experience with particular emphasis on recruitment and employment for major nonprofit teaching hospitals and healthcare systems including Brigham and Women’s Hospital and Joslin Diabetes Center.
 Lisa earned a bachelor’s degree in English from the College of New Rochelle and a certificate in advanced mediation from the Boston Law Collaborative.